vvzen/vscode-foxdot/README.md

 # vscode-foxdot

-[ This extension is currently very WIP]
+[ ⚠️ This extension is currently very WIP ⚠️ ]

 Perform your live coding music with FoxDot from Visual Studio Code.